 These mouth-watering cuisines and appetizers throw together a perfect magnificence and add a flicker to the celebration.
 Malayalis and Keralites sound full of beans for this peculiar traditional nosh after a long wait.

 Thousands of enthusiasts participate in this fun-filled festivity and throng in small groups for the celebration.
-Be a part of Onam Festival this year and enjoy at Mahabali’s Vicinity.
+Be a part of the Onam Festival this year and enjoy at Mahabali’s Vicinity.